MOE Sexuality Education in Schools

 - Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 - Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here.
-The completed form is to be submitted by 26/02/2021.
+This form will be distributed to parents at the start of the year and is also downloadable here

-- Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
+- Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable here.
-The completed form is to be submitted by 26/02/2021.

-- Parents can contact the school at firstname.lastname@example.org (email) or 6345 0533 (contact number) for discussion or to seek clarification about the school’s sexuality education programme.
+- Parents can contact the school Mr Jason Chen, HOD/CCE, at email@example.com for discussion or to seek clarification about the school’s sexuality education programme.

 - Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.